-A short film about an English cycling institution.
+A short film about an English cycling institution: the Eureka Cafe in the Cheshire that has welcomed cyclists since 1929

 The famous Eureka Cafe at Two Mills in Cheshire UK (known locally as ‘The Mills’) is a rare survivor of the tearooms and cafes that came into being in the late 19th and early 20th centuries to cater for cyclists.